utelecon/utelecon.github.io/en/zoom/how/common/sharing_screen.md

   * **[Share Sound]** If checked, you can share the sound played on your computer during screen sharing.
   * **[Optimize for video clip]** If checked, participants can see the optimized form of video clips played in full screen during screen sharing.

-1. Select the screen you want to share and click the green "New Share" button at the bottom right corner.
+4. Select the screen you want to share and click the blue "Share" button at the bottom right corner.
 ![ The "Share Screen" button starts screen sharing](img/sharing_screen_04.png)